Peter Curran (presenter)

-In 2012, Curran co-founded audiobook publisher Talking Music, who acquired the rights to Revolution in the Head: The Beatles' Records and the Sixties by Ian McDonald and subsequently books on Eminem, Jimi Hendrix, Acid house, The Coasters, The Beatles, Glam rock, Adele, The Clash and others, written and read by authors such as Charles Shaar Murray, Jane Bussmann and Barney Hoskyns.
+In 2012, Curran co-founded audiobook publisher Talking Music.
+The company acquired the rights to Revolution in the Head: The Beatles' Records and the Sixties by Ian McDonald and subsequently published audiobooks on artists and movements including Eminem, Jimi Hendrix, Acid house, The Coasters, The Beatles, Glam rock, Adele, and The Clash.
+These works were written and read by authors such as Charles Shaar Murray, Jane Bussmann, and Barney Hoskyns.

-Curran's journalism about contemporary Irish history include the BBC TV essays Maiden City Voyage, billed as a social and cultural audit of Derry during its City of Culture role, and Slack Sabbath, a wry TV journey into how religious observance has changed since 1970's.
-For BBC Radio 4, Collecting the Troubles At The Ulster Museum, the series One To One and in 2022 The Past Is a Foreign Country.
+Curran's journalism on contemporary Irish history includes the BBC television essays Maiden City Voyage, described as a social and cultural audit of Derry during its tenure as UK City of Culture, and Slack Sabbath, which explores changes in religious observance since 1970's.
+For BBC Radio 4, his work includes Collecting the Troubles At The Ulster Museum, contributions to the One To One series, and the 2022 program The Past Is a Foreign Country.

-For the UK's World War One commemoration 14_18 NOW, he was commissioned to explore the role of Ireland's future borderland communities before and after WW1.
-The Art of Border Living, made with Verbal Arts Centre featured live events at Belfast Film Festival and Dublin, the BBC documentary Stories From The Home Front and podcasts of commissioned stories from authors Kamila Shamsie, Nuala Ní Chonchúir, Paul McVeigh and others.
+For the UK's World War One commemoration program 14–18 NOW, Curran was commissioned to explore the experience of communities in Ireland's future border regions before and after the First World War.
+The Art of Border Living, produced in collaboration with the Verbal Arts Centre, comprised live events at the Belfast Film Festival and Dublin, the BBC documentary Stories From The Home Front, and a series of podcasts featuring commissioned short stories by authors including Kamila Shamsie, Nuala Ní Chonchúir, and Paul McVeigh.

-Curran wrote and presented Radio 4's documentary appreciation of John Hersey's 1946 Hiroshima article for The New Yorker magazine followed by a repeat of the harrowing 1948 BBC broadcast of the entire text, which had graphically described the true aftermath and effects of atomic bomb radiation for the first time.
+Curran wrote and presented a BBC Radio 4 documentary examining John Hersey's 1946 Hiroshima article for The New Yorker.
+This was followed by a rebroadcast of the BBC's 1948 transmission of the article in its entirety, which had been among the first broadcasts to describe in detail the human consequences of atomic bomb radiation.

-He has reported from South Africa, India and the USA for From Our Own Correspondent and in Spirit of the Midnight Sun, explored the effects of climate change on nomadic Sámi reindeer herders in Finnmark and the ancient sea Sámi community at Varangerfjord, Norway.
+He has reported from South Africa, India and the USA for From Our Own Correspondent.
+In Spirit of the Midnight Sun, Curran explored the effects of climate change on nomadic Sámi reindeer herders in Finnmark and on the coastal Sámi community of Varangerfjord in northern Norway.